The 2019 Nordstrom Anniversary Sale catalogue is out! Click here to preview the 2019 sale items! Below are some favorite finds from last year.

 -*UPDATE* Ingrid & Isabel Maternity Active Pants – $29.99, original $78

-Fellow mamas to be – these are NOT part of the Anniversary sale (so anyone can shop, cardholders or not!), and just got marked down 60% with all sizes in stock!
+Fellow mamas to be – these are NOT part of the Anniversary sale (so anyone can shop, cardholders or not!), and just got temporarily marked down with all sizes in stock!
 These thick, sturdy leggings are my absolute favorite maternity bottoms for working out, travel, or running errands.
 Sz XS has lasted me from late first trimester through the third so far because the belly panel can be worn either fully up or folded down.
 And cropped length = no hemming needed!
 I have another pair of maternity active pants from Old Navy, but the panel only reaches mid-belly so is not nearly as comfortable!

 This department didn’t pique my attention in years past, but their sale baby stuff is GOOD!
 I sent the catalogue to my experienced mama friends and below are their top picks (I received almost all of these from them as gifts!).
 I also collected commentary from them on why they love each product below, and will try to add that in soon.
 UPDATE: read about baby picks here!